-Table 2: Influence of compression force and speed on tablets friability
+Table 2: Influence of compression force and speed on tablets friability.

-In order to present the results of the friability test, it is possible to observe that the conventional formulation, F.1, had the highest friability, especially in tablets manufactured at 15 kN and 50 rpm, a high friability was observed.
-The justification for this can be seen in the formulation not being able to mask the effects of the elastic force of the Captopril molecule.
+In order to present the results of the friability test, it is possible to observe that the conventional formulation, F.1, had the highest friability, especially in tablets manufactured at 15kN and 50 rpm, a high friability was observed.
+The justification for this high wear is due to the formulation not being able to mask the effects of the elastic force of the Captopril molecule.